jamesnuge/comp3100-assignment1/README.md

 The ds-server must be run in the same working directory as the client, as it client relies on reading a file based on the root path
 For ease of use, it is recommended that users install [SDKMAN](https://sdkman.io) and create a local environment so that you don't muddy your pre-existing java installations

+Note: To run the buildServer script you will need `gcc`, `make` and `libxml2`.
+The best option is to use the pre-compiled binaries from the [ds-sim](https://github.com/distsys-MQ/ds-sim)

 ### Building

 To build an uber-jar for use on other machines/environments simply run `gradle build` and copy the jar from 'build/lib'